kumahq/kuma/UPGRADE.md

 We decided to remove default `TrafficRoute` and `TrafficPermission` policies that were created during a new mesh creation.
 Since this release your applications can communicate without need to apply any policy by default.
 If you want to keep the previous behaviour set `KUMA_DEFAULTS_CREATE_MESH_ROUTING_RESOURCES` to `true`.

-When enabling mTLS, remember to add `MeshTrafficPermission`.
-Previously, we used to create the default `TrafficPermission` policy, which was necessary for traffic routing.
-However, starting from version `2.6`, Kuma no longer requires it without mTLS enabled.
-Nevertheless, it becomes necessary when mTLS is enabled.
-Therefore, before enabling mTLS, make sure to add the default `MeshTrafficPermission`.

-* Policies no longer created by default:
+**The following policies will no longer be created automatically**:

   * `CircuitBreaker`
   * `Retry`
   * `Timeout`
   * `TrafficPermission`
   * `TrafficRoute`

-* Policies created by default:
+**The following policies will be created by default**:

   * `MeshCircuitBreaker`
   * `MeshRetry`
   * `MeshTimeout`

+> [!CAUTION]
+> Before enabling `mTLS`, remember to add `MeshTrafficPermission.`

+Previously, Kuma would automatically create the default `TrafficPermission` policy for traffic routing.
+However, starting from version `2.6.0`, this is no longer the case.

+If you are using `mTLS`, you will need to manually create the `MeshTrafficPermission` policy before enabling `mTLS`.

+The `MeshTrafficPermission` policy allows you to specify which services can communicate with each other.
+This is necessary in a `mTLS` environment because `mTLS` requires that all communication between services be authenticated and authorized.

-When might you want to set `KUMA_DEFAULTS_CREATE_MESH_ROUTING_RESOURCES` to `true`?
+#### When is it appropriate to set the `KUMA_DEFAULTS_CREATE_MESH_ROUTING_RESOURCES` environment variable to `true`?

-* When zones connecting to the global control-plane might be running on a version lower than `2.6`.
+* When zones connecting to the global control plane may be running an older version than `2.6.0`.
-* When you are recreating environment with CD(continous delivery) with old policies (without `Mesh..` prefix).
-In this situation, because of lack of `TrafficRoute` old policies won't be applied.
+* When recreating an environment using continuous delivery (CD) with legacy policies, missing the `TrafficRoute` policy will prevent legacy policies from being applied.

 ### Change of underlying envoy RBAC plugin for MeshTrafficPermission policies targeting HTTP services